fonnesbeck/git_tutorial/PITCHME.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

+Note:
-^ do we want to commit this to version control??
+ do we want to commit this to version control??

+Note:
-^ The only thing Git notices now is the newly-created `.gitignore` file.
+ The only thing Git notices now is the newly-created `.gitignore` file.
 You might think we wouldn't want to track it,
 but everyone we're sharing our repository with will probably want to ignore
 the same things that we're ignoring.